 Transfer of Status

 As most students will enter the DPhil programme as Probationer Research Students (PRS), they will be expected to gather materials and draft a research proposal for transfer to DPhil Status between their third and forth term in Oxford.
 Assuming the normal three year programme, we expect students to complete the transfer interview by the end of their fourth term.
 Most students successfully transfer in the third term.
-Details of the Transfer of Status process can be found in the DPhil Graduate Studies Handbook.
+Details of the Transfer of Status process can be found in the DPhil Graduate Studies Handbook [PDF].

 Year Two: Gathering Data